MuRE-group/ANN_Reforming_Modeling/README.md

 - ```In_Silico/```
 - ```Trained_Models/```

-The workflow followed in this work is as follows:
+The workflow followed in this paper is as follows:

 ![Workflow](/images/Workflow.jpeg)